-(A) point out the fact that Lady Hester Stanhope unearthed a number of treasures and rare artifacts in Turkey

-Is say that women were not allowed to take part in archaeological studies in Turkey in the 18th and 19th centuries

-© suggest that Lady Hester Stanhope was a very convincing woman who refused to take "no" for an answer

-D describe the positive effects that an Englishwoman had on archaeological studies undertaken around the world
+A point out the fact that Lady Hester Stanhope unearthed a number of treasures and rare artifacts in Turkey B say that women were not allowed to take part in archaeological studies in Turkey in the 18th and 19th cen nturies © suggest that Lady Hester Stanhope was a very convincing woman who refused to take "no" for an answer describe the positive effects that an Englishwoman had on archaeological studies undertaken around the

-S French explorer Louis-Antoine de Bougainville invited several French scientists to join him on a voyage of scientific discovery aboard the Étoile in 1766.

-^(B) It wasn't wise for Jeanne Baret to disguise herself as a man on a voyage aboard the Étoile because it was almost certain she would have been found out sooner or later.

-© Lady Hester Stanhope traveled throughout the Middle East wearing men's clothing, riding a horse astride, and creating commotion along the way.

-D Jules Verne's 1873 novel, Around the World in 80 Days, inspired female journalist Nellie Bly to take her own journey around the world.
+- Artoine de Bougainville invited several French scientists to join him on a voyage of scientific discovery aboard the Étoile in 1766. - B It wasn't wise for Jeanne Baret to disguise herself as a man on a voyage aboard the Étoile because it was almost certain she would have been found out sooner or later. - © Lady Hester Stanhope traveled throughout the Middle East wearing men's clothing, riding a horse astride, and creating commotion along the way. - D Jules Verne's 1873 novel, Around the World in 80 Days, inspired female journalist Nellie Bly to take her own journey around the world.

-Which two words are the closest synonyms?
-Only some of these words are used in the Article.

-- (A) harrowing and hilarious
+- A harrowing and hilarious

-- ^(B) bestow and confer
+- B bestow and confer

 - © proclaiming and concealing

-- I foremost and minor
+- (D) foremost and minor